How to improve productivity by reorganizing your workspace

 A badly organized workspace could be costing you a lot of money.
 Do you know how much time your employees waste moving back and forth?
 Or what portion of your facilities isn’t being used to make money for your company?

-Few entrepreneurs can answer these questions, says Patrick Choquette, a BDC Business Consultant who advises businesses on operational efficiency.
+Few entrepreneurs can answer these questions, says Patrick Choquette, a Senior Business Advisor with BDC Advisory Services who advises businesses on operational efficiency.
 But the answers can be eye-opening.
 “In most manufacturing plants, very little of the square footage is used for value-added activities,” says Choquette, an industrial engineer.